History of Bangladesh (1971–present): Vision 2021 and Digital Bangladesh

 Digital Bangladesh implies the broad use of computers, and embodies the modern philosophy of effective and useful use of technology in terms of implementing the promises in education, health, job placement and poverty reduction.
-The party underscored a changing attitude, positive thinking and innovative ideas for the successes of “Digital Bangladesh”.
+The party underscored a changing attitude, positive thinking and innovative ideas for the successes of "Digital Bangladesh".

 2010s

 War crimes tribunal

 During the 2008 general election, the Awami League (AL) pledged to establish the tribunals in response to long-standing calls for trying war criminals.
 The first indictments were issued in 2010.
-However, the main perpetrators of the war crimes, the Pakistan soldiers, remained out of the reach of the courts.
+However, the main perpetrator of war crimes, the Pakistani military, remained out of the reach of the courts.

 The government set up the tribunal after the Awami League won the general election in December 2008 with a more than two-thirds majority in parliament.
 The War Crimes Fact Finding Committee, tasked to investigate and find evidence, completed its report in 2008, identifying 1,600 suspects.
 Prior to the formation of the ICT, the United Nations Development Programme offered assistance in 2009 on the tribunal's formation.
 In 2009, the parliament amended the 1973 act that authorised such a tribunal to update it.

 Third Hasina administration, 2014–2019

-General election were held in Bangladesh on 5 January 2014, in accordance with the constitutional requirement that the election must take place within the 90-day period before the expiration of the term of the Jatiyo Sangshad on 24 January 2014.
-The elections were controversial, with almost all major opposition parties boycotting and 154 of the total 300 seats being uncontested.
-Around 21 people were killed on polling day.
+A general election was held on 5 January 2014, in accordance with the constitutional requirement that the election must take place within the 90-day period before the expiration of the term of the parliament on 24 January 2014.
+The buildup to the election was marred by violence.
+The opposition BNP agitated for restoration of the caretaker government system, abolished in June 2011 when parliament, under Prime Minister Hasina, passed the 15th amendment of the constitution.
+Jamaat-e-Islami (JI), once a BNP ally, protested against the International Crimes Tribunal and its conviction and execution of JI leaders.
+The BNP and JI were among the 70 percent of registered parties that boycotted the election.

-2014 Bangladesh anti-Hindu violence

-On 5 January 2014, the 10th general elections were held in Bangladesh.
-The Opposition Bangladesh Nationalist Party and its ally Jamaat-e-Islami had already boycotted the elections.
-The buildup to the elections were marred by successive strikes and violence by the opposition parties.
-Victims claimed after the polls, workers and supporters of the opposition parties began attacking the minority Bengali Hindus.
-Accusing of looting, vandalising and setting the Hindu houses on fire in several districts across the country.
-Seven persons belonging to the Jamaat-e-Islami and the Bangladesh Nationalist Party were arrested in connection with the attacks.
-The National Human Rights Commission held the government responsible for the attacks on Hindus after the election.
+The JP threatened to boycott the election too, but was persuaded to participate.
+Out of 300 seats, 233 went to the AL, the JP won 34, and the remainder were divided among minor parties and independent candidates.
+More than half of the seats, 153, were uncontested.
+According to The New York Times, voter turnout was low, at 20 percent.
+Hasina was sworn in to lead the next government.
+She included three JP members in her cabinet.